jojanper/ng2-app/README.md

 ```
 npm start
 ```
 Open http://localhost:3002 in your browser.
-Use whatever username and password to sign-in.
+The `Components` menu does not require authentication.
+Views that require authentication need proper backend server.

 ### Run unit tests
 ```